Jarmoco/To-Do/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ⚠️ Known Issues -->
-### ⚠️ Known Issues
-* Weird scrolling when "Before starting" popup is open

 ### ✨ Coming Soon
 * See tasks assigned for other days